How to Find a Part-Time Evening Job

 Tips for Finding the Right Job for You

-- Use your network.
+Use your network.
 Like any other job search, you should use your network of colleagues, friends, and family to find a job.
-Send an email to friends and family telling them about your job.
+Send an email to friends and family telling them about your job search.
 Update your LinkedIn profile.
 You might even reach out to contacts via your social media accounts.
 You never know who might know of a good part-time evening job for you.

-- Ask your boss if you can work evening hours.
+Ask your boss if you can work evening hours.
 If you already have a job that you like, but are either looking for extra work or want to shift to night hours, ask your boss if you can make some changes to your schedule.
-Perhaps he or she will let you do some extra work at night, or will let you shift your hours.
+Perhaps they will let you do some extra work at night, or will let you shift your hours.